Miss You Already

-Miss You Already is a 2015 British romantic comedy-drama film directed by Catherine Hardwicke and written by Morwenna Banks, based on Banks' 2013 radio drama Goodbye.
+Miss You Already is a 2015 British romantic comedy-drama film directed by Catherine Hardwicke and written by Morwenna Banks, based on Banks's 2013 radio drama Goodbye.
 The film stars Toni Collette, Drew Barrymore, Dominic Cooper, Paddy Considine, Tyson Ritter, Frances de la Tour, and Jacqueline Bisset.
 It was screened in the Gala Presentations section of the 2015 Toronto International Film Festival.

 The film opened theatrically in the United Kingdom on 25 September 2015 and in the United States on 6 November 2015 with positive critical reviews.

 Plot

-Milly (Toni Collette) and Jess (Drew Barrymore) are best friends who met in school and do everything together.
-As they grow older, Milly settles down and marries her rocker boyfriend Kit while Jess becomes an environmentalist and marries her long-time boyfriend Jago.
+Childhood best friends Milly and Jess do everything together.
+As they grow older, however, Milly settles down and marries her rocker boyfriend Kit while Jess becomes an environmentalist and marries her longtime boyfriend Jago.

 Milly, busy with her career and her young family, learns that she has breast cancer after a long-delayed check-up.
 She finds herself unable to tell Kit and, after a week, finally confides in Jess.
 Once she tells Kit and their children, Scarlett and Ben, Milly tasks Jess with helping her get through chemotherapy and the two women joke around as Milly receives her treatments.
 During this time period, Jess, who has been unable to conceive naturally, puts off IVF treatments with Jago, feeling that she cannot keep trying to have children while Milly is sick.
 After Jago grows exasperated, Jess finally decides to give it a shot and the couple manage to conceive a baby shortly after.

 The night Jess learns that she is pregnant, Milly learns that though she has responded to the chemotherapy, she still needs a double mastectomy.
 She goes to a bar and gets drunk and, when Jess retrieves her, confesses that she has a big ego and does not want to appear unattractive.
 Jess reassures her that she will always want her in her life.
 Milly goes through with the double mastectomy but Jess finds herself unable to tell Milly she is pregnant as she feels as though her good news would cause Milly grief.
-Meanwhile, Jess learns Jago must go away to work on an oil-rig to pay for their IVF treatments.
+Meanwhile, Jess learns Jago must go away to work on an oil rig to pay for their IVF treatments.